Van Life With Your Dog: The Complete 2026 Guide

 Finding Overnight Spots

-Where to Park
+Where to Park With a Dog

 Campgrounds: Both public (national forest, state park, county) and private (KOA, Harvest Hosts).
 Reserve ahead in popular areas.
+Most allow dogs with a leash requirement.

-Apps for Van Life With Dogs
+Best Apps for Van Life With Dogs

-- Campendium: Campground reviews and information.
+- Campendium: Campground reviews and ratings including pet policies.

-- BringFido: Dog-friendly businesses, parks, and activities.
+- BringFido: Dog-friendly businesses, parks, and activities by location.

 Veterinary Care on the Road

-Maintaining Healthcare
+Maintaining Healthcare While Traveling

 - Maintain all preventative medications (heartworm, flea/tick) on a consistent schedule